oslabs-beta/Kedalyze/README.md

 7. Copy the nameserver IP, you will need it for the next step

-8. In the JSON file change the electron-windows script to export `js DISPLAY="put your nameserver IP here" ` do not add the quotes in your JSON file
+8. In the JSON file change the electron-windows script to export `DISPLAY="put your nameserver IP here" ` do not add the quotes in your JSON file

 9. `npm start (to start the webpack)`